• Skip to main content

 Luxe Teepees, Westgate River Ranch, Lake Wales

-This Central Florida resort has a little bit of everything from luxury rooms to rustic accommodation.
+This Central Florida resort has a little bit of everything, from luxury rooms to rustic accommodations.
 Westgate River Ranch is set on over 1,000 acres on the Kissimmee River.
 They have safari-style glamping tents as well as luxurious teepees with full beds.
 They also offer horseback riding, ziplining, and weekly rodeos.

 Tiny Houses, Tiny House Siesta, Siesta Key